-In our fifth annual 30 Under 30 issue, Advanced Manufacturing Media will recognize 30 individuals under the age of 30 who have the potential to lead our industry into the future.
+In our sixth annual 30 Under 30 issue, Advanced Manufacturing Media will recognize 30 individuals under the age of 30 who have the potential to lead our industry into the future.

 We are quickly approaching a time of year that is enjoyable and entertaining for all of us at Manufacturing Engineering.
 Nominations for our 30 Under 30 honors start pouring in and we will start poring over them.
 As we do, we get to learn about exceptional people.
 We also get to “meet” some of them—even if only over the phone—when we interview the 30 nominees who will be Read More